paul-ohl/dotfiles/README.md

 ## Todo for my dotfiles

 ### stow Setup

-Something to manage my favorite packages, updates and all, it's annoying to have to install everything everytime I have an issue at 42, plus I want to reset my mac.
-It will have to manage:
+Ansible setup
-	- packages from brew (macos and 42 computers) or pacman (arch)
+- packages from brew (macOS and 42 computers) or pacman (arch)
 - binaries from git repositories, npm and pip
 - plugins for vim
 - nerd fonts!

 Manage favorite folders as well, should be able to customize it per machine